Codeinwp/optimole-wp/README.md

 Yes.
 You need to add `define("OPTML_DISABLE_PNG_LAZYLOAD",true);` to `your wp-config.php` file.

+You can also use plugin's UI and exclude images by their type as explained here - https://docs.optimole.com/article/1191-exclude-from-optimizing-or-lazy-loading

 ### Can I disable optimization for a certain image ? ###

+Yes, you can exclude certain image by its name as explained here - https://docs.optimole.com/article/1191-exclude-from-optimizing-or-lazy-loading

-Yes, you can follow this code snippet and replace the sample image with the one you need:
+In case you're tech-savvy and want programatically exclude images by some conditions you can follow this code snippet and replace the sample image with the one you need or have other conditions:
 <code>
 add_filter('optml_dont_replace_url', function( $old, $url ) {
 	if ( $url === 'https://example.com/wp-content/uploads/2018/09/1.jpg' ) {